zmsunnyday/ngraph/doc/sphinx/source/project/doc-contributor-README.rst

 environment, or to your base system if you plan to contribute much core code or documentation.
 For C++ API docs that contain inheritance diagrams and collaboration diagrams which are helpful for framework integratons, or for building bridge code, be sure you have a system capable of running `doxygen`_.
+For the inheritance and collaboration diagrams to render, you'll also need to ensure that your system has :program:`graphviz` installed.

 To build documentation locally, run: